 - Patients with vagus nerve stimulators (VNS)

-So, who does benefit from it?
+So, who benefits from it?
 These are the people that can benefit from TMS:

 - Patients who have not responded to psychotherapy